MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 The relationship and ordering in the points not connected to the externals is unknown in this preliminary state and will be explored further later.

-The differences of which KnotPoint connects to which External Point are not represented here as they do not effect the internal state of the resulting Knot.
+The differences of which KnotPoint connects to which External Point (via parity of a and c, or b and d, etc.) are not represented here as they do not effect the internal state of the resulting Knot.

 The Four States shown above are as follows:

-1. CutPoint2(d) and KnotPoint1(a) are connected to each other but are not connected to CutPoint1(b) or KnotPoint2(c) with KnotPoint1 and KnotPoint2 being connected to the externals.
+1. CutPoint2(d) and KnotPoint1(a) are connected to each other but are not connected to CutPoint1(b) or KnotPoint2(c) with KnotPoint1(a) and KnotPoint2(c) being connected to the externals.

-2. CutPoint1(a) and KnotPoint2(d) are connected to each other but are not connected to CutPoint2(c) or KnotPoint1(b) with KnotPoint1 and KnotPoint2 being connected to the externals.
+2. CutPoint1(a) and KnotPoint2(d) are connected to each other but are not connected to CutPoint2(c) or KnotPoint1(b) with KnotPoint1(b) and KnotPoint2(d) being connected to the externals.

-3. CutPoint1(a) and CutPoint2(d) are connected to each other but are not connected to KnotPoint1(b) or KnotPoint2(c) with KnotPoint1 and KnotPoint2 being connected to each other and and the externals.
+3. CutPoint1(a) and CutPoint2(d) are connected to each other but are not connected to KnotPoint1(b) or KnotPoint2(c) with KnotPoint1(b) and KnotPoint2(c) being connected to each other and and the externals.

-4. CutPoint1(b) and CutPoint2(c) are connected to each other but are not connected to KnotPoint1(a) or KnotPoint2(d) with KnotPoint1 and KnotPoint2 being connected to each other and and the externals.
+4. CutPoint1(b) and CutPoint2(c) are connected to each other but are not connected to KnotPoint1(a) or KnotPoint2(d) with KnotPoint1(a) and KnotPoint2(d) being connected to each other and and the externals.

 Once we have calculated all of the possible distance changes (and how the internal structure changes the distance) we take the smallest one and apply it.

 ### Finding Cut Point Matches

-In our example #1 above it is easy to see that a -> ex1 and c -> ex2 means that a and c have all of their Segments accounted for, we will call this <b>Balanced</b>.
-An entire Knot having been cut, is balanced if every one of its Points has two matches and each external has one match inside the knot.
+In example #1 above it is easy to see that a -> ex1 and c -> ex2 means that a and c have all of their Segments accounted for, we will call this <b>Balanced</b>.
+An entire Knot having been cut, is balanced if every one of its Points has two matches and each external has one match inside the Knot.

-From here we will refer to the two points that match to the externals as Knot Points (a and c) and the other Points that were cut from their Segments as Cut Points (b and d).
+From here we will refer to the two points that match to the externals as KnotPoints (e.g.1 a and c) and the other Points that were cut from their Segments and remain unmatched as CutPoints (e.g.1 b and d).

-Our Cut Points b and d in the example above would be unbalanced since we haven't decided what their new neighbors would be.
-But in the simple case we know that in order to balance a Knot we can match the Cut Points to each other.
-If we are only dealing with perfect knots(e.g. a Circle in the plane, triangle, etc.), then simply connecting the cut points is all we need, but if we have nested knots, things get a lot more complicated.
-Also note that for any bottom knot in the stack, that we can simply connect the Cut Points by definition, since every other point in the knot is already matched to its favorite other two points.
+Our CutPoints b and d in the example #1 above would be unbalanced since we haven't decided what their new neighbors would be.
+But in the simple case we know that in order to balance a Knot we can always match the CutPoints to each other (this is likely not optimal).
+If we are only dealing with perfect Knots(e.g. a circle in the plane, triangle, etc.), then simply connecting the CutPoints is all we need, but if we have nested Knots and therefore a more complex Knot manifold, things get a lot more complicated.

+A knot manifold is the tsp optimal tour formed by any Knot and its sub-Knots.
+We are cutting the Knot's manifold to connect to the external points and must repair the manifold to calculate the manifold for Knot's parent.
+Also note that for any bottom Knot in the stack, that we can simply connect the CutPoints by definition, since every other point in the Knot is already matched to its favorite other two points.

 ### Same Knot Different Super Knot

-As we flatten the stack we need a way to tell the difference between a Sub Knot and a Super Knot, this is where our next data structure the CutMatchList comes in, in the simple case our CutMatchList would consist of one internal match and two implied matches, the internal match would be between the two Cut Points and the two implied matches would be between the two Knot Points and their externals.
+As we flatten the stack we need a way to tell the difference between a Sub Knot and a Super Knot, this is where our next data structure the CutMatchList comes in, in the simple case our CutMatchList would consist of one internal match and two implied matches, the internal match would be between the two CutPoints and the two implied matches would be between the two Knot Points and their externals.

 ### Balance in All Things